samsimlai/blog/_posts/2025-04-02-ghibli-ai-trend.md

 Perhaps, AI can simulate No Face and Chihiro’s color palette, the pacing, the visual motifs.
 But that is not what makes them immortal characters to Ghibli watchers; it is their journeys.
 AI cannot connect by *observing* the human experience.
 It has not lived.
 It does not ache.

 ## So why are we drawn to it anyway?
 Perhaps, because it’s easy.
 Because it’s arguably accessible.
-Because it’s fun to see yourself as a Ghibli character, especially when the real world feels harsh and noisy.
+And because AI image generation models have finally reached here (and it's only going to keep getting better).
+Also, because it’s fun to see yourself as a Ghibli character, especially when the real world feels harsh and noisy.
 In a way, these filters and fan arts are a kind of escapism—like cosplay for the soul.

 But it does raise a larger question: *What will we consider art in the future?* If something can be replicated instantly, is it still sacred?
 If the process no longer requires struggle, joy, revision, living—does it carry the same meaning?